2005 Buffalo Bills season

 The 2005 Buffalo Bills season was their 46th in the National Football League.
-The team was unable to improve upon their previous season’s output of 9–7, instead finishing 5–11.
+The team was unable to improve upon their previous season's output of 9–7, instead finishing 5–11.
 This was the sixth consecutive season in which the team missed the playoffs.

 Mike Mularkey coached the Bills for his second year.

 Offseason

-Drew Bledsoe, who had been the team’s quarterback from 2002–2004, was released by the Bills after the 2004 season to make way for backup quarterback J. P. Losman.
-It was the second time that Bledsoe’s team had let him go for a younger quarterback.
+Drew Bledsoe, who had been the team's quarterback from 2002 to 2004, was released by the Bills after the 2004 season to make way for backup quarterback J. P. Losman.
+It was the second time that Bledsoe's team had let him go for a younger quarterback.
 When Bledsoe was later signed by the Dallas Cowboys, he expressed bitterness with the Bills for the move, stating "I can't wait to go home and dress my kids in little stars and get rid of the other team’s [Buffalo’s] stuff."

 The Bills failed to re-sign defensive tackle Pat Williams, who would sign with the Minnesota Vikings for the 2005 season.
 The Bills also lost starting offensive tackle Jonas Jennings to the San Francisco 49ers.